FedSVD: Adaptive Orthogonalization for Private Federated Learning with LoRA: Background

-\subsection{Background}
+\section{Background}

+This section reviews the necessary background, including federated learning with LoRA, DP-SGD, and FFA-LoRA.
+A detailed discussion of related work is deferred to \Cref{sec:related_work}.

-\myparagraph{Federated learning with LoRA.} Let $p_\theta: \mathcal{X} \to\mathcal{Y}$ be a language model (\eg, \cite{roberta, devlin-etal-2019-bert}) parameterized by $\theta$, which maps an input token sequence $\rvx\in\mathcal{X}$ to an output class label $y\in\mathcal{Y}$.
+\myparagraph{Federated learning with LoRA.} Let $p_\theta: \mathcal{X} \to\mathcal{Y}$ be a language model (\eg, \citet{devlin-etal-2019-bert,roberta}) parameterized by $\theta$, which maps an input token sequence $\rvx\in\mathcal{X}$ to an output class label $y\in\mathcal{Y}$.
 In the FL framework, each client $k\in [K]\coloneqq\{1,\ldots, K\}$ has access only to its local training dataset $\mathcal{D}_k=\{(\rvx^{(k)}_i, y^{(k)}_i) \}_{i=1}^{n_k}$, where $\mathcal{D}_k \bigcap \mathcal{D}_{k^\prime}=\emptyset$ for all $k,k^\prime \in [K]$ with $k\neq k^\prime$.
 Furthermore, the central server never accesses any local datasets directly.
 At each update round $i\in [R]$, a random subset of client indices $S_i\subset [K]$ is selected such that $\lvert S_i\rvert = K^\prime$.
 Each selected client $k\in S_i$ then receives a copy of the current global model parameters $\theta_i$ from the central server and trains its local model $p_{\theta_{i}^{(k)}}$ using its private dataset $\calD_k$ as follows:

 for $t=0, \ldots, \tau_k-1$, where $\eta>0$ is the learning rate and $\theta^{(k)}_{0,0}$ is initialized with $\theta_i$.
-Since full fine-tuning of $p_\theta$ is computationally expensive, Low-Rank Adaptation~\citep[LoRA;][]{lora} is commonly employed to reduce overhead by injecting trainable low-rank matrices into the weight matrix of each layer $l$:
+Since full fine-tuning of $p_\theta$ is computationally expensive, LoRA is commonly employed to reduce overhead by injecting trainable low-rank matrices into the weight matrix of each layer $l$:

 where $W^{(l)}_0$ is a frozen pre-trained weight matrix of $p_{\theta_{i}}$, and $A^{(k,l)}_{i,t}\in\mathbb{R}^{r\times d_\text{in}}$ and $B^{(k,l)}_{i,t}\in\mathbb{R}^{d_\text{out}\times r}$ are the corresponding low-rank matrices.
 We denote $\theta^{(k)}_{i,t}=\{(A^{(k,l)}_{i,t}, B^{(k,l)}_{i,t}) \}_{l=1}^L$ as the set of LoRA adapter weights for client $k$ at step $t$ of round $i$, where each pair $(A^{(k,l)}_{i,t}, B^{(k,l)}_{i,t})$ represents the LoRA matrices in layer $l$.
 In methods such as FedAvg~\citep{fedavg} and FedIT~\citep{fed-it}, the server updates its parameters $\theta_i=\{(A^{(l)}_i, B^{(l)}_i)\}_{l=1}^L$ by aggregating the weights from the participating clients as follows: